Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Introduction

 \section{Introduction}

 {The cosmic microwave background (CMB) angular power spectrum is one of the most crucial probes of the cosmological parameters and the dynamical history of the universe.
 The thermal radiation is observed by various satellite missions such as WMAP \citep{2013ApJS..208...20B} and Planck \citep{Planck2018}.
-This primordial signal, however, is largely contaminated by the emissions from outside the Milky Way as well as within.
+This primordial signal, however, is largely contaminated by the emissions from within our Milky Way, close to the galactic equator.
+Small amount of extragalactic contamination is also seen spread through the whole sky.
 These sources of contamination are collectively called the “foreground” sources since we are concerned with the cosmic microwave \textit{background}.
-For instance, the hot interstellar dust inside the galaxy emits strongly at frequencies $\gtrsim$ $70$ GHz.
+For instance, the hot interstellar dust inside the galaxy emits strongly at frequencies $\gtrsim$ 100 GHz \citep{10.1093/ptep/ptu065}.
 This is referred to as the dust emission and is one kind of foreground.
-Some other kinds of foreground are synchrotron and free-free emissions from galactic and extragalactic sources \citep{10.1093/ptep/ptu065, 2003ApJS..148....1B, 1999NewA....4..443B, 2003ApJS..148..135H}.
+Some other kinds of foreground are synchrotron and free-free emissions from galactic and extragalactic sources that dominate the total foreground component at the smaller frequencies ($\lesssim$ 30 GHz) \citep{2003ApJS..148....1B, 1999NewA....4..443B, 2003ApJS..148..135H}.
 Hence, an accurate estimation of the angular power spectrum of pure CMB from the foreground-contained observations is crucial for precision cosmology.}